-And yet, thanks to modern trends and multicultural settings (for example, Korean-American communities), these names continue to evolve, offering a world of choice for new and expectant parents.
+And yet, thanks to modern trends and multicultural settings (like Korean-American communities), these names continue to evolve, offering a world of choice for new and expectant parents.

 So, if you’re looking to honor your family’s Korean heritage, or you want to give a loving nod to Korean culture in general, we’ve got just the selection of names to help.
-99 of them, in fact.

 In this article: 📝

-- What to know about popular Korean male names
+- What are common Korean male names?

 Before we dive into our list of Korean baby boy names, it’s handy to understand the basics of the Korean naming process.

-The first part is for the family name, and the next part is the given name.
+The first part is for the family name, and the next part is their given name.